 2. There’s a bit of resemblance between early Corvettes and the Jaguar XK120 due to Haley Earl drawing some inspiration from the classic Jaguar.

 3. The Corvette has been produced in three different cities: Flint, Bowling Green, and St. Louis.
+(More about where Corvettes live here.)

 4. The first Corvette retailed for $3,513 in 1953.
 Adjusted for inflation, that’s an affordable $31,608!

 5. Myron Scott, who worked as a photographer for Chevrolet, named the Corvette after a small warship of the same designation.
+(See some classic Corvette ads in this post.)

 6. The Corvette is the only vehicle to ever offer a legitimate “wrap-around” windshield.